vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 MySQL, and in these case, we do need to give at least some level of write access.

+## Robust codebase for websites that is harder to attack

+While as much as possible, it is good to limit the permissions for the web processes, there are some cases where the web processes do need write permissions to execute legitimate tasks.
+We want to prevent end users of websites from being able to send the web process any instructions or commands outside of the very specific things we want to constrain them to.
+For instance, we don't want them to be able to run arbitrary SQL queries, or arbitrary shell commands.

+### Safe querying on SQL, to reduce the risk of injection attacks

+(Safe querying for own repos)

 ## Unique credentials for external services with limited permissions

 The idea is that, for external services, such as Amazon Web Services